CCI-MOC/esi-leap/README.md

 ### Create the esi-leap Database

 The esi-leap service requires a database to store its information.
-To set this up using the MySQL database used by other OpenStack services, run the following, replacing
+To set this up using the MySQL database used by other OpenStack services, run the following commands, replacing \<PASSWORD\> with a suitable password and \<DATABASE\_IP\>
-\<PASSWORD\> with a suitable password and \<DATABASE\_IP\> with the IP address of your MySQL database (if you're not sure, use localhost or 127.0.0.1).
+with the IP address of your MySQL database (if you're not sure, use localhost or 127.0.0.1).

 ```
     $ mysql -u root -p
     mysql> CREATE USER 'esi_leap'@'<DATABASE_IP>' IDENTIFIED BY '<PASSWORD>';
+    mysql> CREATE USER 'esi_leap'@'%' IDENTIFIED BY '<PASSWORD>';
     mysql> CREATE DATABASE esi_leap CHARACTER SET utf8;
     mysql> GRANT ALL PRIVILEGES ON esi_leap.* TO 'esi_leap'@'<DATABASE_IP>';
+    mysql> GRANT ALL PRIVILEGES ON esi_leap.* TO 'esi_leap'@'%';
     mysql> FLUSH PRIVILEGES;
 ```